 A gorilla permit is a document / card that authorizes a person / tourist to track and meet a designated family of mountain gorillas in its natural habitat.

 A gorilla permit is a mandatory document without which one can’t meet the mountain gorillas in Volcanoes national park or in any other destination that harbors these amazing apes.
-In Rwanda, gorilla permits are only issued by the Rwanda development Board and / or a trusted travel agent can help book it on your behalf upon 100% payment.
+In Rwanda, gorilla permits are only issued by the Rwanda development Board and / or a trusted travel agent like us can help check for availability and book it on your behalf upon 100% payment.

 A gorilla permit in Rwanda still stands as the most expensive among all gorilla trekking destinations.
 At 1500$ per person per trek, Rwanda’s permit is way more costly than Uganda and D.R.
 Congo which are 600$ and 400$ respectively.